The Cameron Peak Fire, Colorado, USA

 > Image source: SEOS Project

 Healthy vegetation reflects a lot of Near-InfraRed (NIR) radiation.
-Dead ve Less healthy vegetation reflects a similar amounts of the visible light spectra, but less NIR radiation.
+Less healthy vegetation reflects a similar amounts of the visible light spectra, but less NIR radiation.
 We don’t see a huge drop in Green radiation until the plant is very stressed or dead.
 That means that NIR allows us to get ahead of what we can see with our eyes.

 Healthy leaves reflect a lot of NIR radiation compared to dead or stressed leaves > Image source: Spectral signature literature review by px39n